 Aji de Gallina (Creamy Chicken)

-Imagine a shredded chicken prepared curry-style in a thick sauce made with cream, ground walnuts, cheese, and aji amarillo.
+Imagine a shredded chicken prepared curry-style in a thick sauce made with cream, ground walnuts, white cheese, and aji amarillo.
 This mild but flavorful sauce, with just a hint of aji heat is tempered by the cream and cheese.
 The chicken, vegetables, and sauce are often served on a bed of rice, boiled potatoes, and black olives, giving it a rich, chowder-like consistency when everything is plated.

 High Calorie: Yes, it is full of delicious fats and carbohydrates